 How to apply:

 I can take students from two cross-departmental graduate groups: Graduate Degree Program in Ecology and the Program in Molecular Plant Biology.
-These are separate entities from the department to which I belong, Bioagricultural Sciences and Pest Management.
+These are separate entities from the department to which I belong, Agricultural Biology.
 These two graduate groups differ primarily in their core courses in the first year.
 We can discuss which program might be best for you; depending on your interests as well as funding possibilities.